+Derealization is a dissociative state.
 The dissociative states – derealization and depersonalization – are possibly the most common yet misunderstood and under-discussed anxiety symptoms.
 For many, they’re the most difficult symptoms to fully accept and not fear.

-In the case of anxiety disorders like panic disorder or generalized anxiety disorder, dissociative states are simply anxiety symptoms much like a racing heart or wobbly legs or mild dizziness.
+In the case of anxiety disorders like panic disorder, agoraphobia or generalized anxiety disorder, dissociative states are simply anxiety symptoms much like a racing heart or wobbly legs or mild dizziness.
 They’re no more and no less.
 They are not indicative of any grave danger, nor are they permanent or indicative of any serious mental illness or defect.
 Though they may be extremely uncomfortable, upsetting and frightening, they are merely symptoms and should be approached as we approach all our anxiety symptoms.

-Derealization my be based on a shift in the way we process sensory input.
+Derealization may be based on a shift in the way we process sensory input.
 While most of what we see, hear, smell, touch or taste is processed automatically in the background (thankfully), I suspect that derealization may be what happens when our brains shift that processing into the foreground.
 Things we don’t normally think about or subjectively interpret are suddenly subject to conscious analysis.
 This is an un-natural state that we have no experience with.
 I may be completely wrong about this, but even I am, this common sense explanation of what’s going in during derealization helped me accept that state and not fear it.

 So what do you when derealization hits?
 The same things you do when every other anxiety or panic symptom strikes.
 Relax.
 Breathe.
 Don’t add more fear.
 Don’t fight.
-This is especially difficult with the dissociative state because we’re not really sure why they pop or and we’re never really sure when they’ll end, but the strategy still applies.
+This is especially difficult with the dissociative state because we’re not really sure why they pop up and we’re never really sure when they’ll end, but the strategy still applies.
 One additional trick is to test your ability to interact with and control your environment.
 While in the car, I’d tell myself to change the radio station, then I’d do it.
 Bingo.
 Proof that even though everything felt scary and un-real, I was still intact and in control.

 As expected, the more I accepted and the less I added more fear, the shorter my derealization spells would last.
 Then they’d come less often.
 Ultimately derealization has become something I really only experience during times of high anxiety.
 I no longer work so hard to avoid it.
-If I can do it, I know you can to.
+If I can do it, I know you can too.

-Next week we’ll look at depersonalization, another dissociative state that can also be terribly scary and hard to accept, but usually for different reasons.
+In the episode we’ll look at depersonalization, another dissociative state that can also be terribly scary and hard to accept, but usually for different reasons.